redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 ## Configure the DNS server

-Use these steps to:
-- Re-configure the DNS Docker image
-- Configure a new DNS server from scratch using the vanilla DNS server.
+Use these steps if you want to re-configure the DNS Docker image or configure a new DNS server from scratch using the vanilla DNS server.

 1. Point your laptop browser to the VM public IP (it's in GCP console).